 The taxation period is the calendar year.
 TIPP payments typically begin on January 15th and continue on the 15th day of each subsequent month.
 However, if you are enrolling in TIPP for the first time applications will be accepted up until the tax due date, with payment in full for the first six months.

 Once enrolled, the plan continues indefinitely until we receive written notification to stop the withdrawals.
+The monthly payment amount is recalculated in January and July each year in order to keep your account on track.

 Click here to download a TIPP Monthly Application